kashmithnisakya/kashmithnisakya/README.md

 # Hi there! 👋 I'm Kashmith,

-I'm a fourth-year undergraduate student in Electrical Engineering at the University of Moratuwa, passionate about AI, Data Science, Robotics, Electronic Design Automation, and Battery Management Systems.
+I'm a fourth-year undergraduate student in Electrical Engineering at the University of Moratuwa, passionate about AI, Data Science, Robotics and Electronic Design Automation.

 ## 🚀 About Me